karteekvarma/Python/README.md

 The **SQL_UI** file is a UI for connecting to Sakila DataBase and perform various CRUD operations.
 The UI can perform basic functions but it is not fool proof, as there are no warning/error messages set if the input given is wrong or how it should be given.
 UPDATE functionality has not been defined as it is mostly similar to deleted.

+Te **Face and Object Classificaton** file is a Open CV based application which uses Harr Cascade files to detect random Objects and Faces and classify between them.
+To identify a face, a Pre-Existing Harr Cascade has been used, which detects frontal face images.
+And to detect objects a cascade file has been trained with atound 2000 images of different objects.